apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 1. Databases are complex applications with multiple roles.

    A complete database consists of various roles.
 For example, in a MySQL primary-secondary configuration, there are two MySQL containers, one serving as the primary and the other as the secondary.
 These roles are not equivalent, and it is crucial to express this asymmetrical relationship correctly.
 Additionally, managing these roles correctly during operations such as creation, restart, deletion, backup, and high availability is essential.
-Fundamentally, this involves interdependent data states between containers, and both containers and Kubernetes (K8s) currently lack a well-abstracted and resolved solution for handling such dependencies.
+Fundamentally, this involves interdependent data states between containers, and both containers and K8s currently lack a well-abstracted and resolved solution for handling such dependencies.

 2. Databases require high levels of data persistence and consistency.